roguehistory/Hist_Digh3814/content/en/docs/7-colophon.md

 This website is built using Hugo, a static site builder.
 Static sites are quicker, more secure, and [separate content from container, thus making them more sustainable](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
 I write all of the content in individual text files (markdown), which I can then turn into whatever output - html, pdf, word doc - that I need.
 My writing is freed from subscription-based software that might lock it in.
 I push all of the text files onto github (you can see them [here](https://github.com/shawngraham/hist3000/tree/master/content/en).)
 Then, I have [netlify.com](http://netlify.com) watch those files for any changes.
 When it spots changes, it uses Hugo to turn them into html, and serves them up to the world.

-I am grateful to Chantal Brousseau, who did a road-test of this entire site, checking for dead links and so on, before we went live in September.
+I am grateful to Dr. Shawn Graham for his guidance and support, and for permitting me to reuse content from his Crafting Digital History Course.

 The course logo is by user 'corpus delicti', at [The Noun Project](https://thenounproject.com).